vivekvardhan1920/Human_activity_detection/README.md

 # Human_activity_detection
 detecting human activities and sending an alert

-This mini project is done during my 6th semester using yolov8
+This mini-project is done during my 6th semester using Yolov 8.

 ->dataset:
 collected from various platforms like roboflow and Kaggle.

-->for labeling the images(to get them into json file format): used "lable me"
+For labeling the images (to get them into JSON file format): used "lable me."